 When we ordered our first box, we ordered an extra handle with it since we were planning to share the subscription anyway, so the total cost of our first box was $7.

 After that, each box is $1, $6, or $9, depending on the type of blades you choose.

-Because my husband shaves frequently and has such sensitive skin, we spring for the $9 box – which is still a great bargain, considering the comparable Gilette blades we had been buying ran for about $12-15 for four blade refills.
+Because my husband shaves frequently and has such sensitive skin, we tried the Executive blades first.
+Even the $9 box was still a great bargain, considering the comparable Gilette blades we had been buying ran for about $12-15 for four blade refills.

-And they’ve even worked well for my husband’s sensitive skin.
-He uses the razors in conjunction with Art of Shaving products, and he doesn’t have issues with razor burn like he used to.
-He actually enjoys shaving a little more – which is saying something.
+He uses the razors in conjunction with Art of Shaving products, which are a big reason he doesn’t have crazy issues with razor burn anymore – but these razors don’t seem to aggravate his skin, which is great.

-As I mentioned, it’s really easy to manage your account on the website.
+My favorite thing about the Dollar Shave Club is how easy it is to manage your account.
 If you want to change your plan, get blades more frequently (especially if you share a box like we do), add any products or postpone shipments, you can do so painlessly in their Membership Settings area.

 That means you can change or cancel your subscription without having to call and go through automated systems, then talk to an associate that tries to persuade you to stay.